canonical/netplan/doc/netplan.md

 ``large-receive-offload`` (bool) – since **0.104**

-:    (networkd backend only) If set to true (false), the Generic Receive
+:    (networkd backend only) If set to true (false), the Large Receive Offload
-     Offload (GRO) is enabled (disabled).
+     (LRO) is enabled (disabled).
 When unset, the kernel's default will be used.

 ``openvswitch`` (mapping) – since **0.100**